divmain/sat/README.md

 - `variables`: An array of all variables in the Boolean expression.
 - `assignments`: The current assignments of variables.
-- returns null if no variables are left to assign, otherwise a tuple containing the next variable to assign and a boolean indicating whether to assign TRUE first.
+- returns `null` if no variables are left to assign, otherwise a tuple containing the next variable to assign and a boolean indicating whether to assign TRUE first.

-Example:
+#### Example

 ```typescript
 const selectNextVar: SelectNextVariable = (variables, assignments) => {